Karen J. Rooney, Ph.D.

 11. Force attention to critical detail.

-the effectiveness of the approach will be diminished by the
+of the approach will be diminished by the interaction

 The following strategies taken from the program "Independent